 That schools work hard to break down preconceptions amongst teachers and pupils as to what drawing or sculpture (for example) is or might be.
 Preconceptions can stifle creativity.
 If we take the lid off art and design we can allow the subject to flourish.
 Experimentation, risk, and innovation should be encouraged.

 Art is a large subject area and you cannot possibly cover everything – its for you to decide as a school what you teach whilst meeting the aims of the national curriculum.
 Elements such an exploration of line, colour, form shape etc are woven throughout the disciplines.
-It might be helpful to think about subject areas as being: Drawing, Sketchbooks, Printmaking, Sculpture, Design, Painting, Craft, Textiles, and Digital.
+It might be helpful to think about subject areas as being: Drawing, Sketchbooks, Printmaking, Sculpture, Painting, Collage, Textiles, and Digital.

 We suggest that each term children should be given the opportunity to explore a variety of polarities: